amayuelas/multi-agent-attack/README.md

 openai
 ```

 To use OpenAI models, it reads the API key from the environment variable `OPENAI_API_KEY`.
-You can add it to your environment as follows:
+You can add it to your environment with the following command:
 ```
 cond env config vars set OPENAI_API_KEY='your key'
 ```